arhaverly/CyberML/problem_idea.md

     * Anomalous internet traffic that could be running in the background

     * NLP for reading through the terms and conditions

+### Feasibility -- Not feasible.
+It is compressed.
+* There is a clear path to:
+    * Gathering the data: download known apps that steal data and recording their traffic.
+For the NLP side of things, the terms and conditions legally have to be publicly available.

+    * Examining the data: It will not be encrypted if I perform a network capture and it will (probably) be relatively easy to classify the data for the model by hand

+    * Making a model: This is a classification model.
+I will have to look more into which model would best suit my purposes, but this should not be incredibly difficult

+        * For NLP, there are publicly available models that will make this relatively easy.

+    * Possibly check if URL is being used to steal data